Do You Need Homeowners Insurance During Construction?

 Soft Costs

-Builder's risk insurance may cover additional expenses like architect fees, permits and interest on construction loans due to project delays caused by covered events.
-This helps manage unexpected financial burdens that arise from construction interruptions.
+Builder's risk insurance may cover architect fees, permits and construction loan interest from project delays caused by covered events.

 mglogo icon